-All Shopify Plans except Shopify Lite offer full ecommerce features.
-Shopify Lite is for merchants that already have an existing ecommerce website and only require shareable payment links and in-person payment tools.
+All Shopify plans except Shopify Starter offers full ecommerce features.
+Shopify Starter is for merchants that already have an existing ecommerce website and only require shareable payment links and in-person payment tools.

 Learn more about Shopify’s pricing and plan options.

 Shopify Payments comes with the ability to process in-person payments through a mobile device.
-Card readers are sold directly from Shopify that all come with free shipping, 30-day returns, and one-year warranty.
+Card readers are sold directly from Shopify and include free shipping, 30-day returns, 24/7 customer support, and a one-year warranty.